News

 Forthcoming CHS Publication – Aspects of History and Epic in Ancient Iran: From Gaumāta to Wahnām

 Aspects of History and Epic in Ancient Iran: From Gaumāta to Wahnām, by M. Rahim Shayegan The Center for Hellenic Studies is pleased to announce the forthcoming online publication of Aspects of History and Epic in Ancient Iran: From Gaumāta to Wahnām, by M. Rahim Shayegan on the CHS website.
 The work is available for purchase in print via Harvard University Press.
-Aspects of History and Epic in Ancient Iran… Read more
+Aspects of History and Epic in Ancient Iran focuses… Read more

 Connections: Drugs, Roosters, and Asklepios

 Jacques-Louis David, “The Death of Socrates”(1787), Public Domain, via Wikimedia Commons Many community members have been reading Gregory Nagy’s “The Last Words of Socrates in the Place Where He Died” on H24H Dialogues.
 In that post he explores the meaning of sacrificing a rooster to Asklepios.
-We are happy to share a curated selection of resources designed to help readers explore this topic in greater depth and make new… Read more
+We are happy to share a curated selection of resources designed to help readers explore this topic in greater depth and make new connections.
+Primary… Read more

 Information Fluency in Classics | A Workshop for Undergraduates